preactjs/preact-cli/README.md

 	// you can add preact-cli plugins here
 	plugins: [
 		// either a function
-		// (you'd probably import this because you can use the `transformWebpack` function instead of an inline plugin) function() {},
+		// (you'd probably import this because you can use the `webpack` function instead of an inline plugin) function() {},
-		// or a class
-		new Plugin(),
 		// strings also work (they get imported by preact-cli), useful for the json config 'plugin-name',
 		// with options